snabble/Android-SDK/README.md

         // check in to the first shop - you can use CheckInManager if you want
         // to use geofencing
         Snabble.checkedInShop = project.shops.first()

-        // this is done on the background and can be done at any time
-        // a fully downloaded product database allows for scanning products while
-        // being offline
-        //
-        // if the product database is still downloading or you did not call update()
-        // online request will be used in the mean time project.productDatabase.update()
     }
 })
 ```